vergauwenthomas/MetObs_toolkit/docs/paper/paper.md

 # Acknowledgments

-The authors would like to thank all participants of the [COST FAIRNESS](https://www.fairness-ca20108.eu/) (CA20108) summer school 2023 in Ghent for their role as Beta testers.
-This group of scientists, from various European countries, working on urban climate represented the target audience of this package.
-Their input, ideas, and recommendations were instrumental in improving the MetObs-Toolkit.
+The authors would like to thank all participants of the [COST FAIRNESS](https://www.fairness-ca20108.eu/) (CA20108) summer school 2023 in Ghent for their role as beta testers.
+The input, ideas and feedback from these scientists, dealing with microclimate datasets in many European countries, were instrumental in improving the MetObs-toolkit.

-No specific funding has been obtained to build the MetObs-Toolkit, but the authors have been supported by different Belgian and Flemish scientific research grants.
+No specific funding has been obtained to build the MetObs-Toolkit, but the authors have been supported by different Belgian and Flemish scientific grants.

 FWO: Sara (fellowship 1270723N) and Wout (fellowship 1157523N)